-Even though demand for their PV series was continuing at a high level, by the early Fifties Volvo was already planning their replacement, that would take the company into the Sixties.
+Even though demand for their PV series continued at a high level, by the early Fifties, Volvo was already planning their replacement- one that would take the company into the Sixties.

-Possibly launched ahead of its time, the Amazon was ready for to make its first public appearance in 1956, almost two years before the release of the PV544 which it was supposed to replace.
+Possibly launched ahead of its time, the Amazon was ready to make its first public appearance in 1956, almost two years before the release of the PV544, which it was supposed to replace.

-As soon as the Amazon series was introduced, it hit a problem.
-Not technical, not design functionality but in its title, which had already been solely granted to a West German motorcycle manufacturer, meaning that in Europe, the 121asonn had to be marketed by model number alone.
+The problem was that the Amazon label had already been solely granted to a West German motorcycle manufacturer, meaning that in Europe, the 121 had to be marketed by model number alone.

-Despite this minor setback, Volvo soon realised that they had developed a car that the car buying public in the mid-Fifties were looking for, light and more pleasing to look at than its predecessors but continuing Volvo's reputation for reliability and durability.
+Volvo soon realised that they had developed a vehicle that the car-buying public of the mid-Fifties were looking for- light and more pleasing to look at than its predecessors whilecontinuing Volvo's reputation for reliability and durability.

 The 120 was the first model produced by Volvo with a pontoon body, more streamlined in appearance by its dual oval air intakes.

 According to Volvo, the Amazon 121 was the first car in the World to be fitted with seat belts when Volvo upgraded their safety provisions going into the Sixties.

 These included standard lap-strap front seat belts, three-point seat belts for all passengers, a padded upper dashboard, and a laminated windshield.

 Although the Amazon/121 was regarded as being ahead of its time, especially in terms of safety features, by the end of the Fifties, Volvo were well aware that the model was overdue for a facelift